Preethi-Dev/assets-for-article-02/range_media_query_new_syntax.md

 - Print
 - Screen

-  _Recommended to use **media features** that determine certain aspects of the device required to query in media queries._
+  _Recommended to use **media features** that determine certain aspects or characteristics of the device required to query in media queries._

 ## Media Feature